kiancchen/Vending-Machine/Sprint3Report.md

 <mark>TODO</mark>

-- Date : 10th November
+- Date : 15th November
 - Attendance: Cheng Chen.
 Yuanqun Wang, Yufei Zuo, Zexuan Long, Songyin Li, Zehui Lin
 - Content:
-  - Emphasize the naming conventions of methods.
-  - Discussion the GUI of transaction.
+  - Track and review the current progress.
-  - Review the progress of project.
+  - Talk about the obstacles met
 - Cheng Chen:
-  - What did I do yesterday: Finished write code for logic part of `Product` and `Transaction`.
+  - What did I do yesterday: The interaction between `User` and `Transaction`
-  - What I will do today: Working on finalize storyboard and fix bugs.
+  - What I will do today: Add mores methods to support more features
   - Do I see any obstacles: None at the moment.
 - Yuanqun Wang:
-  - What did I do yesterday: Finished user cancelled feature
+  - What did I do yesterday: User can cancel transaction
-  - What I will do today: Working on other reason that allows cancel.
+  - What I will do today: Working on other reason that allows cancelling.
   - Do I see any obstacles: None at the moment.
 - Yufei Zuo:
-  - What did I do yesterday: Finished current user, current change csv report.
+  - What did I do yesterday: Generate the user and cash report
-  - What I will do today: Working on current product, sold product csv report.
+  - What I will do today: Generate the product and transaction report
   - Do I see any obstacles: None at the moment.
 - Zexuan Long:
-  - What did I do yesterday: Finish product options on main window and write tests for logic part.
+  - What did I do yesterday:
-  - What I will do today: Continues write more tests.
+  - What I will do today:
   - Do I see any obstacles: None at the moment.
 - Songyin Li:
-  - What did I do yesterday: Finished GUI of sold product histroy.
+  - What did I do yesterday:
-  - What I will do today: Continues fixing bugs.
+  - What I will do today:
   - Do I see any obstacles: None at the moment.
 - Zehui Lin:
-  - What did I do yesterday: Working on GUI of cash payment.
+  - What did I do yesterday:
-  - What I will do today: Continues working on cash payment GUI.
+  - What I will do today:
   - Do I see any obstacles: None at the moment.

 ### Meeting 3

 <mark>TODO</mark>

-- Date : 12th November
+- Date : 18th November
 - Attendance: Cheng Chen.
 Yuanqun Wang, Yufei Zuo, Zexuan Long, Songyin Li, Zehui Lin
 - Content:
-  - Discussion about the progress of the sprint
+  - Track the progress of the sprint
   - Report any bugs of current application
   - Determine the content during demo with client
 - Cheng Chen:
-  - What did I do yesterday: refactor the code
+  - What did I do yesterday: Fix bugs and improve the interaction between `User` and `Transaction`
-  - What I will do today: continuos to debug
+  - What I will do today: Fix bugs
   - Do I see any obstacles: None at the moment.
 - Yuanqun Wang:
   - What did I do yesterday: Finished all cancelled features